jelsonjay/old-portfolio/README.md

-# Old Portfolio
+# old portfolio

-This is my first ever portfolio, created using ASP.NET MVC3, C#
+this is my first ever portfolio, created using ASP.NET MVC3, C#